raspiblitz/raspiblitz/CONTRIBUTING.md

 After conceptual agreement on the change, code review can be provided.
 A review begins with the urgent necessity of the changes.
 Start from urgent to less important:
 1. Security risk.
-1. Code that breaks the enviroment.
+1. Code that breaks the environment.
 1. Enhancing current services functionality.
 1. Solving a common issue.
 1. Adding new applications.